EricPacefactory/Muledrop/README.md

 Used to warp the incoming image data.
 The primary benefit is to minimize size differences of objects throughout a given scene (due to perspective effects for example), which helps the later processing stages.

-##### Frame Processor
+##### Foreground Extractor

 Assumes the incoming video can be split into foreground and background elements, then attempts to convert the incoming color image data into a binary image where all foreground elements are white and all background elements are black.

 ##### Pixel Filter

 Experimental.
-Further modifies the binary image from the frame processor using pixel color information.
-Intended to provide a more general way of altering the binary image, independent of the foreground/background assumption used by the frame processor.
+Further modifies the binary image from the foreground extractor using pixel color information.
+Intended to provide a more general way of altering the binary image, independent of the foreground/background assumption used by the foreground extractor.

 ##### Detector